Korg Poly-61: Reception

 The Poly-61 was not as well received as the Polysix, with criticism levelled to its push-button programming interface, the perceived lack of warmth from its digitally-controlled oscillators (DCOs) compared to the Polysix's voltage-controlled oscillators (VCOs), and the coarsely quantised resolution of the digital programming system.
 The Poly-61 also lacked the on-board effects of the Polysix.

 The Poly-61 was released just before the introduction of MIDI, and still used old style analog voltage trigger outputs to interface it with sequencers and drum machines (although this was addressed by the later addition of MIDI in the Poly-61M).
 However, it would be the release of the all-digital Yamaha DX7 just a few months after the Poly-61 that would quickly erode its market appeal.
 The Poly-61 was replaced in 1985 by the DW-8000 which still used a partially analog architecture.
-It was not until the revolutionary Korg M1 six years later, that Korg returned to the top of the class with the first sample-based digital workstation synth.
+It was not until the Korg M1 six years later, that Korg returned to the top of the class with one of the first sample-based digital workstation synths.